Johnmuchiri/codewithmosh-ds-algorithm-java/README.md

 # Data structure and algorithms

-The first part is all about linear data structures and their algorithms:
+The first part is about complexity analysis
 Big O Notation -
+The second part is all about linear data structures and their algorithms:
 Arrays -
 Linked Lists -
 Stacks -
 Queues -
 Hash Tables -

-The second part covers non-linear data structures and their algorithms:
+The third part covers non-linear data structures and their algorithms:

 Binary Trees -
 AVL Trees -